redsorbet/sn2md/README.md

   - `rel_path`: The relative path to the image file to where the file was run from.
   - `abs_path`: The absolute path to the image file.
-- `links`: an array of links in or out of the note with the following properties:
+- `links`: an array of links in or out of a .note file with the following properties:
   - `page_number`: The page number the link is on.
   - `type`: The link type (page, file, web)
   - `name`: The basename of the link (url, page, web)
   - `device_path`: The full path of the link
   - `inout`: The direction of the link (in, out)
-- `keywords`: an array of keywords with the following properties:
+- `keywords`: an array of keywords in a .note file with the following properties:
   - `page_number`: The page number the keyword is on.
   - `content`: The content of the keyword.
-- `titles`: an array of titles with the following properties:
+- `titles`: an array of titles in a .note file with the following properties:
   - `page_number`: The page number the title is on.
   - `level`: The level of the title (1-4).
   - `content`: The content of the title.
 If the area of the title appears to be text, the text, otherwise a description of it.

+Note: `links`, `keywords`, and `titles` are only available for .note files (and is an empty list otherwise).

 ### Other LLM Models